 Becoming a Certified Green Businesses shows that you care about sustainability and are committed to conserving resources and preventing pollution in both your facility and operations.
 It means that your business complies with environmental regulations in the areas of waste, energy, water, pollution prevention, and air quality.

 Fremont currently has over 20 certified Green Businesses—you can find the full list of them here.
 Every year, new and re-certified Green Businesses are honored at a City Council meeting.
 The Council meetings are broadcast on cable channel 27 and available via a live webcast when the meeting is in session.

 If you are ready to enroll your business in the program, visit the Green Business Certification page.

-Surplus Service, a Fremont-based company whose mission is to assist its business customers in diverting electronic waste from the landfills by recycling or repurposing them, is a committed Bay Area Green Business.
+Surplus Service, a Fremont-based company whose mission is to assist its business customers in diverting electronic waste from the landfills by recycling or repurposing them, is a committed Green Business.

 Surplus Service's green attributes and practices include:

-The office is intentionally located near public transportation, including the planned Warm Springs BART station.
+- The office is intentionally located near public transportation, including the Warm Springs/South Fremont BART Station.